msarathrahul/malaria_classifier/README.md

    ```
 ## Contact

 If you have any questions, suggestions, or feedback, feel free to reach out to us.
 We'd love to hear from you!
-You can contact us through the repository's issue tracker or by sending an email to `your-email@example.com`.
+You can contact us through the repository's issue tracker.

 Let's work together to enhance cell image classification and contribute to the field of medical image analysis!
 Happy coding!